The Public Paperfolding History Project

 There is a separate page for the Woven Heart design.

-As far as I know the Free Weaving technique is first recorded in 1833 in 'The Girl's Own Book' by Lydia Marie Child, where it is used to make the Froebel Star.
+As far as I know the Free Weaving technique, which uses folded strips, is first recorded in 1833 in 'The Girl's Own Book' by Lydia Marie Child, where it is used to make the Froebel Star.
 Two other free woven designs, the Woven Cross and the Woven Basket also have their own individual design pages.

 Frame Weaving